Templarian/lwc-demo/README.md

 cd lwc-demo
 npm install
 npm link file://your/module
+npm run watch
 ```

-> `link` allows you to document and see the changes real time with `npm run watch` at `localhost:3000`.
+> Learn more about `npm link`.
+This will allow live reload of a local component.

-When your ready to generate the static website (perfect for github.io).
+When you are ready to generate the static website...

 - `npm run build`
 - Copy the contents of the `dist` folder.

 ## Documentation

-This uses webpack to read everything and generate documentation from various markdown files and jsdoc comments in your code.
-Adding a few files shoul
+This uses webpack to read everything and generate documentation from various jsdoc comments in your code and markdown files.
+Examples for each file and their location described below.

 ### JSdoc